alteroo/bobtemplates.alteroo/README.rst

 We assume you have sudo privileges on your development box We also assume that you're using Ubuntu 14.04 (it may work on other deb type distributions)

+**Step 0 - Get your gitlab private token**

+BEFORE YOU START make a note of your gitlab private token You can find your gitlab private token at https://gitlab.com/profile/account

+**Step 1 - Use mrbob to initialize the site**

+This step will initilize the site configuration and add it to gitlab (it uses the alteroo in the namespace) It then creates a test installation of the site.

 ::

 	virtualenv bobenv